Article updated on 11/16/2021

 Every three years CompTIA releases a new and updated version of its exams.
-Although CompTIA is not telling when the new Network+ N10-008 Exam will be released, March 2021 (or possibly April) should be the month based on the prior exam release date.
-Below we will take a look at what we believe the difference between Network+ N10-008 vs N10-007 may be.
-Our assertions are basically no more than educated guesses until the actual exam objectives are published at which time, we will of course update this article.
-Our speculation is not totally gratuitous as it is based on an author team that has been creating successful Network+ training materials including some that were there at the inception in 1999 of the very first network+ exam, Network+ N10-001!
+This year the new Network+ was released on September 15.
+Below we will take a look at the differences you should expect between Network+ N10-008 and Network+ N10-007. this analysis is based on the collective knowledge of an author team that has been creating successful Network+ training materials for a long time, including some that were there at the inception in 1999 of the very first network+ exam, Network+ N10-001!

-In term of the content areas where we anticipate movement, we believe the most significant ones are:
+The content areas where we see the most movement are:

 The first two items on this list are intertwined and therefore will be treated together.
-Much of these items are part of Network+ N10-007 but we are expecting the Network+ N10-008 exam objectives will get deeper into these as well as adding new technologies such as 5G cellular.
+Much of these items are part of Network+ N10-007 but the Network+ N10-008 exam objectives do go deeper into these as well as adding new technologies such as 5G cellular.

 On-demand cloud data services are clusters of virtual devices configured to appear through a single interface.
 In this respect, you may want to make sure you know how datacenters are designed as well as how they differ from cloud storage.
 You can implement virtual desktops, servers, NICs, routers, and switches, transparently to the user.